 In a review paper published in 2018, the researchers confirmed the conflicting data on alcohol intake when trying to conceive.
 However, a study evaluating chronic drinkers and fertility parameters suggested a negative relationship.
 Researchers look at who men drank intermittently compared to those who drank at minimum a 6 oz serving of hard alcohol (e.g., whiskey) ≥ 5 days/week for ≥1 year.
 The outcome…

 Male reproductive hormones among regular drinkers were negatively affected, including a reduction in testosterone.
 Semen volume, sperm count, motility, and the number of morphologically normal sperm were significantly decreased as well.

-When evaluating caffeine, data suggest a negative effect of caffeine-containing soft drinks on semen count, volume, and concentration.
+When evaluating caffeine, research suggests there’s a negative effect of caffeine-containing soft drinks on male fertility, specifically semen count, volume, and concentration.

 And when it comes to coffee, men consuming this beverage have been associated with requiring a longer time to achieve successful pregnancy in some, but not all, studies.